13 Best Natural DHT Blockers for Men with Hair Loss

 Another source of lignans and proven inhibitor of 5-alpha-reductase, sesame seeds are another great choice to block DHT (25, 26).

-This is really not a surprise, though.
+This is not a surprise, though.
 Sesame seeds are packed full of polyphenols, sterols, and essential fatty acids.
 All of these contribute to overall health and well-being (28, 29, 30).

 Similar to flax, sesame seeds are very easy to incorporate into your diet.
 Mix a few drops of sesame oil into your smoothies, soups, and salads.
 Alternatively, use it in place of canola or olive oil while cooking.
 Add a few sesame seeds to your favorite dishes, including chicken, fish, and pork for a slightly nutty flavor.

 There are numerous ways to add this supplement to your daily diet.
-Take a look at some of my favorite hair loss supplements here.

 4: Pygeum